green-coding-solutions/nextcloud-energy-tests/README.md

   + TODO
 - Video:
   + TODO
-  + Login as admin and create a calendar event and validate that it is visible.
 - Docs:
   + Login as admin and create a second user.
   + Login as admin and create a text document and then share it with second user
   + Login as both users, open the text document and edit it, making sure the other user sees the text entered
+  + Delete the document and the new user after
 - Talk:
   + Login as admin and create a group chat, allowing guests to join via link
   + Open the group conversation link in 5 browsers as guests